Todd Rogers (behavioral scientist): Career

 Rogers is the Director of the Student Social Support R&D Lab (S3 R&D Lab) at the Harvard Kennedy School.
 The Lab uses data and behavioral science to develop and prove scalable, high ROI interventions that mobilize and empower students’ social support systems to improve achievement.

 Rogers is the co-founder and chief scientist at EveryDay Labs, an organization which seeks to improve student outcomes through behavioral science interventions.
 The Lab works in partnerships with school districts to reduce absences at-scale.
 The Lab's trademark absence intervention project, Present!, is proven to reduce the rate of chronic absenteeism by 10-15% in a K-12 setting.

 Rogers was the founding executive director of the Analyst Institute and remains a member of the Institute's Board of Directors.
 The Analyst Institute uses randomized field experiments and behavior science insights to understand and improve voter communication programs.
 The organization collaborates with progressive organizations and campaigns around the country to measure and increase the impact of their programs.

 The organization's work in the political realm was covered in The New York Times Magazine, and was also discussed in-depth in Sasha Issenberg's book, The Victory Lab: The Secret Science of Winning Campaigns.

 Personal life

-Todd enjoys the Spanish-American cultural fusion brought to life through '80s hits, best characterized by the pool singers in the Apple TV hit, "Acapulco".
+Todd treasures few physical possessions, except for Super Bowl LII and LIX Philadelphia Eagles celebratory confetti.